MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/windows-app-certification-kit.md

-To give your app the best chance of being [published on the Windows Store](https://msdn.microsoft.com/library/windows/apps/Hh694062), or becoming [Windows Certified](https://msdn.microsoft.com/windows/desktop/jj134964.aspx), validate and test it locally before you submit it for certification.
+To give your app the best chance of being [published on the Microsoft Store](https://msdn.microsoft.com/library/windows/apps/Hh694062), or becoming [Windows Certified](https://msdn.microsoft.com/windows/desktop/jj134964.aspx), validate and test it locally before you submit it for certification.
 This topic shows you how to install and run the [Windows App Certification Kit](http://go.microsoft.com/fwlink/p/?LinkID=309666).

 ## Prerequisites